 An independent research firm, Workreach Lab, delivers these surveys on our behalf and analyzes the results to measure and track the quality of our client experiences, identify emerging issues and areas where we can improve and to highlight any factors that might improve outcomes for our clients.

-The surveys completed in 2021 have been assessed and we’re very pleased with the results.
+The surveys completed in 2022 have been assessed and we’re very pleased with the results—meaning our clients are satisfied and getting the support they need to feel like their best selves and build resilience.
 Here’s what we learned:

-- 83% immediately reached an Arete intake coordinator, with the remaining 17% within 24 hours
+- 85% immediately reached an Arete intake coordinator

-- 99% reported positive experiences with Arete intake staff (89% provided the highest possible rating)
+- 98% reported positive experiences with Arete intake staff

 - 98% reported experiencing positive feelings (feeling reassured/understood) after speaking with an Arete intake coordinator

-- This year, the research firm also assessed the success of the therapeutic alliance between the program user and the counsellor they were matched with for service (high therapeutic alliance scores indicate a well-implemented and impactful EAP).
-In 2021, the average therapeutic alliance score reported by clients was very high, at 4.64 out of 6
+- The therapeutic alliance between the program user and the counsellor they were matched with for service (high therapeutic alliance scores indicate a well-implemented and impactful EAP) were assessed again this year.
+In 2022, the average therapeutic alliance score reported by clients was very high, at 4.49 out of 6

 - Advanced analyses revealed that the degree of client satisfaction with the counsellor was the strongest predictor of work improvement, and why we continue to focus resources on the client/counsellor match to ensure it’s the best it can be for every client

-It’s so important to us that our clients have the best possible experience with every touchpoint at Arete—from their first call to their final appointment and follow-up survey.
-As a means to achieve that goal, we share these results with our internal teams and our extensive professional network to ensure we’re working together to continuously improve our services, processes and approaches for our clients.
+From their first call to their final appointment and follow-up survey—every client interaction matters to us.
+To make sure we’re continuously improving these touchpoints (and our services, processes and approaches for our clients), we share these results with our internal teams and our extensive professional network.
 It’s the people we serve that win in the end, and that’s the only result that matters.